 I could use all the yoga tools I knew in the world like meditating, getting present in the moment, forgiveness plus escaping into my world of romantic novels, to drop the anger, but in actual fact, in not facing my fears, I can’t get away from it.

 I acknowledge there’s more work to be done, and I’m grateful that this work will also allow me to share more of the Baptiste Methodology with you here.

 Right now the 8 universal principles maybe just words for you on this page and as Baron says, they may not resonate with you until you are ready.

-I’m ready to step up to my edge.
+I’m ready to acknowledge my fears.

 Are you ready?